- Transport for London (UK) is adopting an increasingly data-driven approach to road network management

 Before RapidMiner: many manual steps to prep data for optimization

-In the past, Operational Analysis relied primarily on Oracle SQL Developer to query data sources, and Microsoft Excel to manage, transform and analyse data.
+In the past, Operational Analysis relied primarily on Oracle SQL Developer to query data sources, and Microsoft Excel to manage, transform and analyze data.
 But more recently, as data sets have grown in size, Operational Analysis have been using R to handle more data and build predictive models, so as to provide additional insights to the rest of TfL.

 delay being generated by different causes.
 The bespoke algorithm itself was written in R, but the process of extracting, reformatting and manipulating the data to be fed into it, and of aggregating and displaying its results, was a manual and time-consuming process using many different software packages.
 Running the whole 42-step process would take one of the team’s data scientists a full day of effort.